hipe/tmx/lib/skylab/callback/doc/issues/004-the-states-of-knownness.md

 to have more than three components and then fractured into a family of closely related singletons and one class:

-(EDIT: writing this document helped us realize this document is wrong)

 a "knownness" can be:

-  • the "unknown unknown" singleton -OR-
   • the "known unknown" singleton -OR-
-  • a "known known" instance
+  • a "known" instance

-the "unknown unknown" singleton only answer the question:

-  • `is_known_is_known` - is true IFF we know *whether* we know the actual value of the field; else false..

-this "unknown unknown" singleton always answers the above question with false.

-then there is the "known unknown" singleton. it always answers the above question with `true`. furthermore it has the field:

-  • `is_known` - this field is meaningful IFF the above field is true (i.e, otherwise it is meaningless).
-IFF this field is true, we "know" the actual value of the field (whose valid values may include `false` and/or `nil`)

-the "known unknown" always answers the above question with `false`. finally, we have a "known known" instance. such an instance answers the above two questions, and has:

-  • the `value_x` actual value, when has meaning IFF the above field is true.
+the first singleton and instances of the second class all answer the question `is_known`. the first always answers the question `false`. the second always answers the question `true`, *even when the known value is `nil`*.

-from any of these we can build a "qualified knowness". the qualified knowness answers either some or all of the above questions, and also:
+from any of these we can build a "qualified knownness". the qualified knowness answers either some or all of the above questions, and also:

   • the `name_symbol` of the field (derived from the any "model" next)